MCSPenguin/CivCorp/ArticlesOfIncorporation.rst

 Name
 ********************************************************************************

-The name of the torporation is to be CivCorp (hereinafter, the "Corporation").
+The name of the corporation is to be CivCorp (hereinafter, the "Corporation").

 Capital Stock
 ********************************************************************************